Judge overseeing Seattle police reforms orders officer accountability fix, extends federal oversight

 Robart’s ruling almost certainly means the city will remain under federal oversight longer than had been anticipated, and the issue could creep into the 2021 mayoral race.

+Mark Prentice, a spokesman for Mayor Jenny Durkan, said the mayor’s office was reviewing the order and had no further comment.

-It likely means the city and the Seattle Police Officers Guild (SPOG) will have to reopen a recently completed, hard-fought contract in order to change the current, unacceptable accountability system.
+Barring an appeal, the order means the city and the Seattle Police Officers Guild (SPOG) will have to reopen a recently completed, hard-fought contract in order to change the current, unacceptable accountability system.

 Robart rejected arguments by the city and DOJ that the current accountability scheme could work, particularly in light of their repeated past statements to the court that the same system was inadequate and needed to be changed.